 This one is easy, peasy!
 You only need two ingredients to make the chocolate ganache filling.

 White Chocolate Buttercream Ingredients:

-Pour cake evenly into prepared baking pans.
-Bake in preheated oven 25 - 30 minutes or until skewer inserted comes out with just a few crumbs.
-Allow to cool several minutes.
-Remove from pan, transfer to a cooling rack and allow to cool completely.
+STEP #2: Butter and flour two 8 inch cake pans.
+Divide batter evenly between the two pans and bake at 350 degrees for 25 – 35 minutes or until a toothpick inserted comes out with a few crumbs on it.
+Allow to cool slightly before removing it from the pan.
+Remove it from the pan, transfer to a cooling rack and allow it to cool completely.

-Using about 1/3 of the buttercream frosting, spread a thin layer on the top and sides of the cake to form a crumb coat.
+STEP #6: Place one cake on your cake stand (or other serving platter) and spread the chocolate ganache filling on the top.
+Place the remaining cake on top and using 1/3 of the buttercream frosting, spread a thin layer on the top and sides of the cake to form a crumb coat.
 Refrigerate for 20 minutes.

 STEP #7: Once the cake has chilled, spread the remaining frosting all over the cake and sprinkle with chocolate shavings.
 Slice and serve.

 Because of the chocolate ganache layer, it is safest to keep this cake covered and in the refrigerator.
 Remove it about 1 hour or so before you want to serve it so that it can come to room temperature.
 For the best taste, I’d eat within 3 days, it starts to get a little dry after that.